majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module2/lab1.rst

 Base Configuration
 -----------------------------------------

-The UDF lab blueprint provides several containers running web applications running on ``Docker Host``.
+The UDF lab blueprint provides several containers running web applications on the ``Docker Host`` instance.
 These containers will be used as ``upstreams`` (or ``pool members`` in F5 terminology) throughout the lab.
-All necessary containers should be running when you UDF blueprint completes booting.
+All necessary containers should be running when the UDF blueprint completes booting.

-Throughout the lab NGINX Plus configuration will be deployed directly from bash.
+Throughout the lab Nginx Plus configuration will be deployed directly from bash.
 In order to prevent tedious work in a text editor, the lab provides bash commands using concatenation and redirection.
-When directed, simply copy and paste the commands from the appropiate host.
+When directed, simply copy and paste the commands on the specified host.

-Reloading the NGINX Configuration
+Reloading the Nginx Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Frequently throughout this lab you will be asked to "reload the NGINX configuration".
+Frequently throughout this lab you will be asked to "reload the Nginx configuration".
 Use the following pattern:

 .. code:: shell